jjjj473/ggggg/README.md

 ## Features
 - Ephemeral browsing session (no persistent cookies or cache saved to disk)
 - Blocks network requests for common tracking scripts from major platforms without blocking access to the main sites.
-The default blocklist contains over 80 analytics and advertising domains.
+The default blocklist contains about 150 analytics and advertising domains.
-- Built‑in pages for viewing browsing history, downloads, and settings
+- Built‑in pages for viewing browsing history, downloads, settings and an about page
 - Basic developer tools enabled (open with F12)
 - Minimal interface with an address bar
+- Custom error pages when URLs fail to load or are invalid

 ## Building
 Ensure the required dependencies are installed on your Arch system: